sc0Vu/openzeppelin_defender_scripts/README.md

 lon=0x0000000000095413afc295d19edeb1ad7b71c952
 user=
 thresholdLon=1
+tgToken=
+chatID=
 ```

-Then run `yarn build` to compile your script, and `yarn start` that will run your script locally, connecting to your Relay via API.
+Then run `yarn build` to compile your script, and `yarn start` that will run your script locally.